lorikrell/gamerchic/docs/photoshop/discord-banner.md

 Discord includes an amazing option to add events with locations, descriptions, and more.
 But why not make it look fabulous?
 You can use any of the [Warcraft Event Cards](../warcraft/event-cards.md) for a banner, or this Discord Event Banner!
 These banners use edited WoW models, custom drawing and edited textures, personal use free fonts, and have Hearthstone card art as temporary content.
 You can add your own images, group art, screenshots, fonts, and more!

-:::homebrew Image Editors and Resources
-This file can be opened and edited in Photoshop, Affinity Designer, and [Photopea](https://www.photopea.com/) online editor (Free).
-You can open this in Gimp and Clip Studio, but the layer effects will be lost.

-You may need fonts used by these PSD files.
-Download and install fonts used in many of these PSD files.
-You can download and install the fonts from this zip file: [wow-fonts.zip](https://drive.google.com/file/d/1-NhzLG83iGJ0gdTmmPVSGjt9X8lTrZDw/view?usp=sharing).
+:::gamerchic Resources & Editors
+Need fonts, brushes, or info on best applications to use these files?
+See [Graphic Basics](/docs/photoshop/basics).
 :::

 :::sonceri Helpful Request for the Artist
-All of these resources are free of charge to download and open for anyone to use.
-Creating art and resources takes a great deal of time, effort, artistic work, and more.
-As a helpful gesture, feel free to note you used Sonceri Resources and Templates.
-You can link to this page.
-Thank you so very much!
+All of these resources are free!
+Creating art and resources takes a great deal of time and effort.
+As a helpful gesture, feel free to note you used Sonceri Resources and Templates at [sonceri.art](https://sonceri.art/).
+Thanks!
 :::

 ## Create Discord Event Banners